niklasmellgren/mod-torchtune-distillation/README.md

 # Knowledge Distillation with torchtune
+This repository extends the official [torchtune](https://github.com/pytorch/torchtune) **knowledge distillation recipe for single devices** and the torchtune **loss module** with **open-source contributions** aimed at improving flexibility, transparency, and performance.
 This repository contains implementations and experiments on **knowledge distillation**, where a Llama 3.2 3B model is distilled into a Llama 3.2 1B student model on a single GPU.

 ## Key Contribution

-This project extends the official [torchtune](https://github.com/pytorch/torchtune) **knowledge distillation recipe for single devices** and the torchtune **loss module** with **open-source contributions** aimed at improving flexibility, transparency, and performance.

 - Flexible **layer-to-layer alignment** between teacher and student models
   > Allows custom mappings across unequal layer depths (e.g., 16-layer student ↔ 28-layer teacher), supporting partial hidden state supervision.